Discussion points for English language learners on United Nations topics

 Discussing the key issues addressed by the United Nations not only helps English language learners improve their language skills but also fosters a deeper understanding of global challenges and the importance of international cooperation.
 By engaging in these discussions, learners can develop critical thinking skills, broaden their perspectives and become more informed global citizens.
 Encourage active participation, respectful dialogue and an open mind as you explore these vital topics together.

-See some more ways to spark discussion and enrich language learning in our blog posts 'Boosting your students English speaking skills' and 'Games and puzzles for language learning'.
+See some more ways to spark discussion and enrich language learning in our blog post 'Boosting your students English speaking skills'.

 More blogs from Pearson